rajendra627/k8s-bootcamp/storage/README.md

 - emptyDir volume type uses either memory or local filesystem for storage.
 It only should be used for temp data
 - hostPath volume maps the volume to a specific directory on the node.
 This is useful if you have a daemonset that needs to access the same directory on all nodes.
 - nsf volume type uses network storage using the nfs protocol.
-Note there are many volume types that support network storage.
+Note there are many volume types that support network.
 For example, azureDisk, awsElasticBlockStore.
 These are the volume types that you want to use so that when your pods are rescheduled to different nodes, the same volumes are still accessible.

 * See the [Volume reference at K8S.io](https://kubernetes.io/docs/concepts/storage/volumes/) for more details.
 * See [here](https://github.com/kubernetes/examples/blob/master/staging/volumes/azure_disk/azure.yaml) for an example of a pod that uses Azure Disk volumes.
 Notice how you must first specify the volume, then mount the volume within your container specification.
 How you specify the volume depends on the volume type.